The Imposter (2008 film): Production

 The film is a contemporary take on the parable of the Prodigal Son.
 It is Millican's fourth feature film.
-He wrote the script during the mid-2007 and began to cast later the same year.
-Producer Troy Baker was a friend of Kevin Max, formerly of dcTalk, and recommended him to Millican.
+He wrote the script in mid-2007 and began to cast later in the same year.
+Troy Baker, the producer of the film, was a friend of Kevin Max and recommended him to Millican.
 In addition, Millican, Baker, and producer Jeff Rodgers approached Kerry Livgren and Jeff Deyo to round out the principals.

-Veteran Hollywood actor Tom Wright has been in every one of Millican's films.
-Millican relied heavily on director of photography Ron Gonzalez for the look, locations and production value.
+Veteran Hollywood actor Tom Wright has been in Millican's films.
+Millican relied heavily on director of photography Ron Gonzalez for the look, locations, and production value.

+Troy Baker said the movie was terrible and he cope with filming this movie by playing "Uncharted."

 Release

 The movie is released by Pure Flix Entertainment.
 The DVD's street date is February 23, 2010.

 Related projects

 Four songs from Kevin Max's 2005 album The Imposter (album) were used in the film.
 In 2009 the filmmaker, Serendipitous Films, released an album of songs from the movie entitled Music From The Motion Picture The Imposter.